-MAP, run in both Western Melbourne and Eastern Melbourne, is a 10-week program designed to engage young people aged 17-19 who are interested in exploring alternate education pathways.
-The program aims to inspire students to explore what they want to achieve in the future, acquiring essential skills, knowledge, and competencies, in preparation for further education, training or employment.
+MAP, run in both Western Melbourne and Eastern Melbourne, is a 10-week program designed to engage young adults from age 17+ who are interested in exploring alternate education pathways.
+The program aims to inspire learners to explore what they want to achieve in the future, acquiring essential skills, knowledge, and competencies, in preparation for further education, training or employment.

 National Disability Coordination Officer Program (NDCO)

 The Australian Government’s NDCO Program works strategically to assist people with disability access post-secondary and participate school in further education and subsequent employment.
 IMVC continues to successfully deliver the NDCO Program across Inner Melbourne, Northern Metropolitan Melbourne and Eastern Metropolitan Melbourne, working with stakeholders in the regions to reduce systemic barriers, facilitating smooth transitions, builds links and coordinate supports between the education, training and employment sectors.
 Learn more